 The latest generation of inverters, which use silicon carbide instead of pure silicon as a semiconductor material, are also gaining popularity.
 The increased power density not only reduces the costs of a photovoltaic installation, but also makes installation easier thanks to the lower weight and compact design.

-Intersolar Europe 2021 in Munich (July 21–23, 2021) is a fantastic opportunity for visitors to discover first-hand the most important developments in inverter technology.
+Intersolar Europe Restart 2021 in Munich (October 6–8, 2021) is a fantastic opportunity for visitors to discover first-hand the most important developments in inverter technology.